-- (1) People are living in sustainable, resilient communities that support the well-being of current and future generations and are more inclusive, cohesive, prosperous, vibrant and balanced demographically.
-Both urban and rural communities are well-connected with better access to local services and facilities, open space and employment opportunities. - (2) Communities and businesses are part of an economically thriving and wellconnected County. - (3) The best of the County's built heritage, countryside, landscape and environmental assets have been protected and enhanced to retain its distinctive character. - (4) People enjoy healthier, more sustainable lifestyles with improved access to public transport and active travel opportunities and have a minimised impact on the global environment.
+- (5) People are living in sustainable, resilient communities that support the wellbeing of current and future generations and are more inclusive, equal, safe, cohesive, prosperous, vibrant and balanced demographically.
+Both urban and rural communities are well-connected with better access to local services and facilities, open space and employment opportunities. - (6) Communities and businesses are part of an economically thriving, ambitious and well-connected County. - (7) The best of the County's built heritage, countryside, biodiversity, landscape and environmental assets have been protected and enhanced to retain its distinctive character. - (8) People enjoy healthier, more sustainable lifestyles with improved access to public transport and active travel opportunities and have a minimised impact on the global environment, supporting our ambitions for a zero carbon county.